vaibhav0000patel/DL-Melanoma-Detection-using-Attention-Maps/README.md

    - `out_file`: Name the `.txt` file where the results of the experiment will be recorded.

 4. Run the last cell for training.
-Then, use your trained model in the UI Application.
+The trained model will be saved in your Google Drive as "melanoma_detection.pt".
+Then, use your trained model in the UI Application, as shown below.

 # UI Application (How to run)

-## Introduction
-This README provides instructions on how to set up and run the Flask application.
-Flask is a lightweight WSGI web application framework in Python, ideal for building small to medium-sized web apps.

 ## Prerequisites
 Before you start, ensure you have the following installed: